Rahan-M/Tetris_RL/README.md

 We calculate bumpiness by adding the sum of absolute differences between two adjacent columns, 1&2, 2&3, 3&4 so on

 We track number of steps and stop at 500 because an intermediate model might cause an infinite loop otherwise by never using hard drop

+The observation space fed to our dqn_sb3 model is (2, 20, 10) + (3,) where

+We feed the board via two channels, one containing the board and fixed pieces and the other one contianing just the falling piece
+We also feed it the three heuristics mentioned above